paidegua/nfsen_on_centos7/README.md

 Perl to use: [/usr/bin/perl]

-Press enter to accept default path.
+Press enter to accept the default path.
 You may get Errors since we did not configure any flows at this point.

-Lets now create a startup script for the service
+Let's now create a startup script for the service

 ```
 vi /etc/init.d/nfsen